iangreenleaf/blog_house/_drafts/the-first-year-garden.md

 I did a halfhearted job of double-digging the circle to loosen up the soil.
 In the process I discovered that some sections of the space had about 8" of decent soil before hitting a layer of compacted rocks and rubble—this would be a recurring theme in the yard.
+It quickly became clear that digging into this compacted layer and sifting out the rocks would take far too much time and effort.
+This was a temporary site, not a permanent one, so it didn't need to be perfect.
+I dug down as far as the good soil and left the stuff below it alone.

 It was already past planting time, so as soon as it was ready I started putting things in the ground.
 I had some seeds from previous years, and I bought some starts at the Friends Plant Sale and a couple neighborhood plant sales.
 I also acquired a few plants from neighbors giving away extras, though one of those I would come to regret.